nuejs/nue/packages/www/index.md

+---
-# The UNIX of the Web
+title: The UNIX of the Web
-Nue takes modern HTML, CSS, and JavaScript to their absolute peak.
+---

+# Fastest way to build modern websites
+Nue is a development environment designed the UNIX way

 [cta-buttons]